rcltech/hall-booking-system/README.md

 For subsequent commits on branch: `git push`

+### To merge into master branch
+1. Create a pull request to merge feature branch into `master`.
+2. Request for at least 1 review.
+3. Merge into `master` after the pull request has been approved.

-### Important Note
+### Important Notes
-Please make sure to `git pull` before working on anything at the start of the day.
+1. Make sure to `git pull` before working on anything at the start of the day.
+2. The `master` branch is protected from direct pushes.
+You have to make feature branches by following the instructions above.